RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

   little secret?"
 "Of course!"
 "I didn't really take the weekend off," she says.
 "Can I let you in a secret too?" her supervisor asks.
 "I didn't really take the weekend off either!"

+- Happy Birthday to Henri Lebesgue!
+His legacy was integral to mathematics and his contributions are without measure.

 - At a recent real-time Java conference, the participants were given an awkward question to answer:
   "If you had just boarded an airliner and discovered that your team of programmers had been responsible for the flight control software, how many of you would disembark immediately?"
 Among the forest of